-At any given moment, up to 5,000 aircraft crowd U.S. skies.
-In 2010, the National Airspace System (NAS) managed the progress of nearly 10 million flights.
+In 2014, the U.S. National Airspace System (NAS) managed the progress of nearly 10 million flights.
 During peaks of airspace operations, there are thousands of commercial aircraft in flight, many concentrated over key metropolitan areas.
 With such high air traffic demand, airspace operations are not always the most efficient or coordinated, often due to the persistence of operating procedures that have largely remained unchanged from the earliest days of commercial aviation.
-As a result, the air transportation system often experiences significant delays and lost productivity, and produces greater amounts of noise pollution, carbon dioxide, and other greenhouse gas emissions than if operations were more efficient.
-As air traffic demand is projected to double in the next 20 years, our current air traffic control system will be further strained and the environment adversely affected.
+As a result, the air transportation system often experiences unnecessary delays and lost productivity, and produces greater amounts of noise pollution, carbon dioxide, and other greenhouse gas emissions than if operations were more efficient.
+As air traffic demand is projected to grow over the next two decades, our current air traffic control system will be further strained and the environment adversely affected.

 Improving the efficiency of the terminal area, which is the volume of airspace surrounding airports to a radius of about 50 miles, is an especially complex task due to operating characteristics that are quite distinct from the en route environment.
 Terminal area controllers manage both ascending and descending aircraft, more frequent turns, a wider range of separation standards, as well as terrain and increased traffic density within shorter time horizons.

-While more efficient arrival paths are achievable today, current technology limits their feasibility to only during light traffic conditions, such as during the middle of the night.
-During periods of high-density traffic, maintaining safe separation and throughput take precedence over achieving efficient operations.
+While more efficient arrival paths are achievable today, current technology limits their feasibility to periods of light traffic conditions, such as during the middle of the night.
+During periods of high-density traffic, maintaining safe separation and throughput takes precedence over achieving efficient operations.
 The technical challenge facing the aviation community is to make efficient arrival procedures common practice during heavy traffic when they are needed most, while still ensuring safety and throughput.

 NASA is developing an integrated set of NextGen technologies, called ATM Technology Demonstration-1 (ATD-1), that provides an efficient solution for managing arrival aircraft beginning from just prior to top-of-descent and continuing down to the runway.
-The ATD-1 suite of technologies has been tested separately and each has demonstrated throughput, delay, and/or fuel-efficiency benefits.
-Together, the technologies will demonstrate the feasibility of high throughput of efficient arrival operations during peak traffic conditions in the terminal area.
-Simply put, the integration of these terminal arrival tools will allow arrival aircraft to safely fly closer together on more fuel-efficient routes to increase capacity, reduce delay, and minimize fuel burn, noise, and greenhouse gas emissions.
+The ATD-1 suite of technologies has been tested separately, and each has demonstrated benefits in throughput, delay, and fuel-efficiency.
+Together, the technologies demonstrate the feasibility of high throughput of efficient arrival operations during peak traffic conditions in the terminal area.
+Simply put, the integration of these terminal arrival tools will allow arrival aircraft to safely fly closer together on more fuel-efficient routes to increase capacity, and reduce delay, fuel burn, noise, and greenhouse gas emissions.
 Moreover, with ATD-1 technologies, both pilots and controllers will have more accurate and timely information and advisories, thus reducing the need for extensive coordination and negotiation between them to achieve more efficient operations and alleviate controller workload.

 The higher precision achieved by ATD-1 technologies will reduce the size of excess spacing buffers, resulting in higher terminal throughput and capacity.

-The more orderly, precise, and direct traffic flow enabled by the ATD-1 technologies will make the National Airspace System more predictable overall.
-This will allow airspace users to better respond to unexpected delays caused by convective weather and other airspace constraints.
-Instead of tactically absorbing delay close to the airport, where it is traditionally handled using path stretching and holding patterns, subtle variations in speed will be applied from cruise altitude to landing to distribute small amounts of delay over a longer portion of the flight.
-Strategically absorbing delay in this way relieves congestion that would normally build up near the airport, further increasing the efficiency of terminal area traffic flows.
+Instead of tactically absorbing delay close to the airport, where it is traditionally handled using path stretching and holding patterns, subtle variations in speed are applied from cruise altitude to landing to distribute small amounts of delay still required over a longer portion of the flight.
+Strategically absorbing delay in this way relieves congestion that would otherwise build up near the airport, further increasing the efficiency of terminal area traffic flows.
+The more orderly, precise, and direct traffic flow enabled by the ATD-1 technologies will make the NAS more predictable overall.
+This allows airspace users to better respond to unexpected delays caused by convective weather and other airspace constraints.

 Benefits of ATD-1's Integrated Terminal Area Scheduling Technologies